cedb13/OCR_Blog_P5/README.md

 => style.css : file that use for design and decorate the the appearance our blog
 #### js folder :
 => script.js : file that use for help to manage the front
 => jquery.js : file jQuery is a free JavaScript library to facilitate the writing of client-side scripts in the HTML code of web pages.
+#### config.php : Contains all the elements to connect to the database, the key sent to a user to register on the blog.
 #### index.php : is an importante file for our application, it's a dispatcher, it's the front controller
 #### notFound.php : file dedicated to the 404 error
 ----------------------------------------------------------------------------------------------------------